Advanced Cataract Surgery

 IOLs are permanent and maintenance free.
 You cannot feel them, you will never have to clean them, and unlike your natural lens, they stay clear indefinitely.
 The size, shape, design, material and prescription will be chosen by your doctor especially for you.

 What are the different types of IOLs?

-After a thorough examination and evaluation, you will be presented various options of IOLs.
+After a thorough examination and evaluation, you will be presented with various options of IOLs.
 These IOLs are specially designed for you based upon your doctor’s recommendation and your lifestyle.
 An IOL counselor will assist you with a detailed explanation of your lens options and answer any questions that you may have.

 - Monofocal IOL: Assists patients in distance activities and helps lessen the dependent on glasses.

-- Advanced Technology Lenses: Offers variable distance viewing with greater possibility that glasses or contacts will not be needed.
+- Advanced Technology Lenses: Offers variable distance viewing with a greater possibility that glasses or contacts will not be needed.